muushi/poli16/README.md

-# poli16
+# Polin Appro 2016 website
-polin appro website
+Static website for the Polin Appro 2016 event